 It's a good idea to get started on your FEP now to give you enough time before the deadlines.

-Farm Menus was created by industry leaders to provide a choice of farm practices that can improve nutrient management and reduce impacts on water quality.
+Farm Menus can be used in conjunction with the template and were created by industry leaders to provide a choice of farm practices that can improve nutrient management and reduce impacts on water quality.
 Visit Farm Menus for more ideas about how to improve water quality.(external link)

 Over the next couple years, workshops will be held by various industry groups around the catchments to help you prepare your FEP.
 At these workshops you can talk with experts, farm advisors, other farmers and WRC to get some ideas about reducing risk on-farm, answer questions and get a head start on your plan.